JJL772/source-interface-query/README.md

 ## source-interface-query

 This is a small command-line utility that lets you grab exposed interfaces from Source Engine games.

-Currently only Linux is supported.
+This has been tested with both Source 1 and Source 2.
+Currently the Windows version is cross compiled using Mingw, so some bugs might be present if you use this on Windows, however, it seems to work great with wine.

 ### Building